Daylight saving time in Mexico

 Most of Mexico no longer observes daylight saving time (DST; Spanish: horario de verano ("summer schedule")) as it was abolished on Sunday, 30 October 2022.
 The exceptions are the entire state of Baja California, as well as the border municipalities in Chihuahua, Coahuila, Nuevo León, and Tamaulipas, which still observe daylight saving time matching the schedule of the United States beginning on the second Sunday of March and ending on the first Sunday of November.

 From 1996 to 2022, DST was observed even in its tropical regions because of its increasing economic ties to the United States.
 It followed the schedule used by the United States before 2007, with DST beginning on the first Sunday of April and ending on the last Sunday of October.
 Although the United States changed the schedule for DST starting in 2007, only certain municipalities located less than 20 km from the border adopted this change.

 Overview

 Baja California adopted daylight saving time in 1942 due to the state's close ties to the U.S. state of California.
 This made Baja California the first Mexican state to observe daylight saving time.

-The Government of Mexico adopted daylight saving time nationwide in 1996 to decrease energy consumption and to facilitate commerce and tourism with the neighboring United States.
+The federal government adopted daylight saving time nationwide in 1996 to decrease energy consumption and to facilitate commerce and tourism with the neighboring United States.

 In December 2009, Congress permitted municipalities less than 20 kilometers from the U.S. border to synchronize their time with their U.S. counterparts.
 This resulted in these municipalities joining and leaving DST at the same time as the United States, relieving some border problems and confusion.